Cancellation (insurance)

-An insurance policy may be canceled before the end of the policy period.
-This has the effect of ending the policy coverage on the date of the policy cancellation.
+Cancellation of an insurance policy before the end of the policy period has the effect of ending the insurance coverage on the date of the cancellation.
+This can result in a partial return premium which can be calculated in different ways depending on the method specified in the policy.

+There are three typical calculation methods: pro-rate, or using a penalty method such as short period rate (old short rate), and short period rate (90% pro rata).
+The return premium is generally calculated using a wheel calculator, a type of circular slide rule or an online version.
+The return premium is calculated by calculating the unearned premium and then subtracting any unpaid premium and penalty for early cancellation.

-Cancellation methods
+Refund methods

 Three different calculation methods are commonly used.
-Cancellation methods are typically calculated using an online wheel calculator.
+Cancellation methods are typically calculated using an online wheel calculator, a type of circular slide rule.

 Pro rata

 A non-penalty method of calculating the return premium of a canceled policy.

 A return premium factor is calculated by taking the number of days remaining in the policy period divided by the number of total days of the policy.
 This factor is multiplied by the written premium to arrive with the return premium.

 Short Period Rate (old short rate)

 A penalty method of calculating the return premium often used when the policy is canceled at the insured's request.
 It uses a table of factors that results in penalties that can be lower or higher than short rate (90% pro rata) depending upon the date of cancellation.